 If your total time is greater than 200 hours and 50 hours on type, in order to be considered current you must have acted as PIC on the BFC aircraft you want to rent once within the previous 60 days (this does not apply to certain aircraft types), and flown a minimum of 3 hours as PIC on BFC aircraft in the previous 90 days.
 Or you can fly for a currency check flight with one of our qualified instructors.

 Please note that currency is specific to aircraft type as some of our aircraft have shorter currency periods.

 Other ways to improve your skills or maintain currency is to complete a type checkout on a different aircraft.
-Here at the Brampton Flight Centre, we offer a Cessna 172 RG for rental.
+Here at the Brampton Flight Centre, we offer a Cessna 182 for rental.

-The Cessna 172 RG offers a variable pitch propeller, along with retractable gear.
-Cruising approximately 10 knots faster than a 172R model, it is the least expensive aircraft to rent based on mileage, and is usually available for extended rental periods.
-We are also pleased to offer a Piper Super Cub for rental.
+We are also pleased to offer a Citabria for rental.
 We are one of two airports that currently rent tail-dragger aircraft.
-In a mere ten hours of instructional time on the Super Cub, you too could be piloting this vintage aircraft.
+In a mere ten hours of instructional time on the tail-dragger, you too could be piloting this vintage aircraft.